OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Representation learning on the sphere

 \subsubsection{Multi-graph representation learning}

 To overcome the aforementioned limitations of graph-based approaches, Khasanova and Frossard~\cite{khasanova_geometry_2019} use multiple directed graphs, in which each graph represents a specific direction and location of neighboring pixels relative to the central pixels.
-Such an approach enables to adapt to any topology while keeping the orientation information and filter expressiveness.
+Such an approach allows adaptation to any topology while preserving orientation information and filter expressiveness.
 However, their graph construction is complex and requires a large storage space.
 Indeed, to create an $n \times n$ convolution kernel, $n^2$ graphs are constructed \textit{at each pixel position}.
-More precisely, the graph $k$ is constructed by projecting the k\textsuperscript{th} area of an $n \times n$ rectangle on the sphere surface and linking all pixels in the projected area to the central pixel.
-While the convolution computation itself remains linear, it implies both a high complexity to estimate all the $n^2$ graphs at each kernel position and a requires a large storage size~(for each layer of the neural network).
+More precisely, the graph $k$ is constructed by projecting the k\textsuperscript{th} area of an $n \times n$ tangent rectangle on the sphere surface and linking all pixels in the projected area to the central pixel.
+This implies a high complexity to estimate all the $n^2$ graphs at each kernel position and requires a large storage size~(for each layer of the neural network).